DylanPiercey/mocha-snap/README.md

 Output snapshots match the following format: `%TEST_DIRECTORY%/__snapshots__/<TEST_NAME><ACTUAL_OR_EXPECTED><NAME>`.

-- `TEST_DIRECTORY`: the folder the currently executing test is.
+- `TEST_DIRECTORY`: the folder the current test is in.
-- `TEST_NAME`: a file friendly name of the currently executing test.
+- `TEST_NAME`: a file friendly name for the current test test.
 Each parent suite will create a new nested directory.
 - `ACTUAL_OR_EXPECTED`: will be `.expected` when updating a test, and `.actual` when a test has failed the comparison.
 When there is an error this will become `.expected.error` and `.actual.error`.
 - `NAME`: If the `name` is a file extension (eg `.json`) it is appended directly to the test file, otherwise it will be joined by a path separator allowing (eg `result.json` will output a file in the current test folder called `result.json`).